xransum/blog/_posts/2023-05-19-install-custom-python-version.md

 ---
 title: "Install Custom Python Version"
-excerpt: "Steps on installing a custom Python version on your server or any other Linux-based machine."
+subtitle: "Steps on installing a custom Python version on your server or any other Linux-based machine."
 categories:
   - Programming
 ---